-MSV is comprised of interconnected residence halls that provide an opportunity to connect and interact with a variety of people on a daily basis.
+MSV comprises interconnected residence halls that provide an opportunity to connect and interact with a variety of people on a daily basis.
 The typical MSV residence hall room is a traditional double room (two students per room).

 Jeanne and John Rowe Village (RV)